Phil Hoad

 It’s a welcome shift, seeding a little uncertainty and mystery between the pummellings and even persisting in the protean crescendoes of the final fight scenes; utilising rough-drawn animation cells and spasmodic frame rates, Okamura drums up a raw and elemental rhythm.
 There’s nothing revolutionary here, but the hybrid of old-style battle manga with a more modern oneiric sensibility feels a little different from standard superhero loudhailing.

-• My Hero Academia: You’re Next is in UK and Irish cinemas from 18 October.
+• My Hero Academia: You’re Next is in UK and Irish cinemas from 18 October and is out in Australian cinemas now.

 Leave a Comment